genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 }
 ```

-From within `security` we can also invoke the further functions in order to configure our username and password authentication.
+From within `security` you can also invoke further functions in order to configure the username and password authentication.
 These are detailed below.

 ### authentication
 The `authentication` function is used to define common features of all three types of authentication.
 Within it, many variables can be set, but their use depends on the value given to the `type` variable.